CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

 ### **Task 5.2: Create a Front Door for your application**

-Configure Azure Front Door to direct user traffic based on lowest latency between the two Web Apps origins.
+Configure Azure Front Door to direct user traffic based on the lowest latency between the two Web App's origins.
 You'll also secure your Azure Front Door with a Web Application Firewall (WAF) policy.

 1. In the Azure portal, search for **Front Door and CDN profiles (1)** and select it from the results **(2)**.

     ![](images/a53.png)

-1. Select **+ Create** to create a Front Door and CDN profiles.
+1. Select **+ Create** to create a Front Door and CDN profile.

     ![](images/a54.png)